fergal92/pp4-diy-blog/README.md

 ## Bugs
 All bugs have been resolved

+- A major bug was that the secret key had been left visible after the project was submitted.
+This has been resolved by hiding the env.py file so that it is not visible.

 ## Acknowledgements
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) - My mentor Julia was very supportive during this project.
 She certainly pushed me to complete a high standard of project especially for the readme and testing sections.
 I took inspiration from her README.md and TESTING.md files for my own.